Should I Learn Paintless Dent Repair?

 There is a huge need for Paintless Dent Repair techs everywhere in the U.S. and other countries.

 There is NO huge need for Paintless Dent Repair techs in the U.S. The PDR market is saturated right now with techs in most areas of the United States.
 This is true in both the wholesale and hail markets.
 Many paintless dent removal training schools tell you to look in the yellow pages to see how many techs are in your area.
 This will tell you nothing.
-Most techs don't advertise.
+Most techs don't advertise in the Yellow Pages.
 Call a few car dealerships, or body shops in your area and ask them if they need the services of a PDR tech.
 They will probably tell you they already use one.
-Also do a google search on PDR companies and see how many you come up with.
+Also do a google search on PDR companies in your area and see how many you come up with.

 Many dealerships in saturated areas expect wholesale techs to work for $50 - $65 a car.
 Hail repair is not the "get rich quick" road it used to be either, with prices for hail work going down every season.
 In short, the glory days of wholesale and hail Paintless Dent Repair are over in the United States.